 The exact amount of money that your insurance company provides can vary based on the facility that you choose and the type of coverage you have.

-Is inpatient or outpatient care more effective?
+Is inpatient or outpatient treatment more effective?

 Lay the Foundation for a Brighter Tomorrow With Zoe